tryton/tryton/doc/index.rst

 ********

 Locations are generic places where products are physically or virtually stored.
-There are seven types of locations:
+The following location types are defined:

 * Storage

   Storage locations define real places where products are stored.

 * Warehouse